 Whether you’re entertaining out-of-towners or simply crave an indulgent afternoon with the girls, high tea is always a good idea.
-Here are some of the top teas to try across Singapore.
+Here are some of the top afternoon teas to try across Singapore.

 The Nostalgic Weekend High Tea Buffet ($48 per person) takes place on Saturdays and Sundays from 2.30 to 5.30pm.